Sandneshallen

 Sandneshallen is an indoor multi-use arena in Sandved, Norway.
-It consists of an athletics track with four oval lanes and other relevant facilities, and a sports field to be used for handball, basketball and floorball in the middle.
-The building was a cooperation between the Norwegian state, Rogaland County Municipality and the municipalities Sandnes (where it is located), Stavanger and Randaberg.
+It consists of an athletics track with four oval lanes and other relevant facilities, with a sports field for handball, basketball and floorball in the middle.
+The building was a cooperation among the Norwegian state, Rogaland County Municipality and the municipalities Sandnes (where it is located), Stavanger and Randaberg.
 It opened on 1 June 2011, and was the second indoor athletics venue in Norway, after Ranheimhallen.